LSC Disc Centre

 2. Chemonucleolysis - reduces the pressure inside the disc by dissolving and removing some of the nucleus and allowing the disc to heal

-3. Coblation - This technique also reduces the pressure inside the disc, by passing a radio-frequncy probe into the nucleus, coagulating some of the tissue and removing this
+3. Coblation - This technique also reduces the pressure inside the disc, by passing a radio- frequency probe into the nucleus, coagulating some of the tissue and removing this

 4. Disc-FX - This combines decompression of the centre of the disc, with modification of the annulus

-5. Regeneration - protein rich plasma, of which there are several forms are injected into the disc, to allow the matrix to rebuild and restore the support for the spine.
+5. Regeneration - protein rich plasma, of which there are several forms, is injected into the disc, to allow the matrix to rebuild and restore the support for the spine.

 All of these treatments are available and selecting the appropriate one for the particular problem a person has is complex.
 This task is undertaken by the specialists at the LSC and all the procedures are performed as an out-patient.

-For a detailed understanding of these techniques, or to review the scientific literature, please click here.
+For a detailed understanding of these techniques, or to review the scientific literature, please see the references below, or click here to contact us.

 1. 6-Month Results of Transdiscal Biacuplasty on Patients with Discogenic Low Back Pain: Preliminary Findings